Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 <br>
-4. Open your preferred Command Line Linterface (CLI).
+4. Open your preferred Command Line interface (CLI).
 During this project I used Cmder which can be downloaded at: https://cmder.net/ <br>
 5. Navigate to the directory into which you wish to clone the repository e.g cd Users\yourname\Desktop <br>
 6. Type git clone and then the paste the URL you copied in step 3 above: <code>λ git clone https://github.com/Sam-Tracey/Fundamentals-of-Data-Analysis.git</code> <br>